adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Efficient propagation

-Figure 14 shows the traditional forward-AD pass we want to avoid: propagating a full identity matrix through a linear map would compute the Jacobian matrix of $f$, but also all intermediate linear maps.
+Figure 14 shows the traditional forward mode pass we want to avoid: propagating a full identity matrix through a linear map would compute the Jacobian matrix of $f$, but also all intermediate linear maps.
 As previously discussed, this is not a viable option due to its inefficiency and high memory requirements.